Rajpratik71/linux-manPages/gpic.md

        <http://www.kohala.com/start/troff/pic.examples.ps>

 BUGS
        Input characters that are invalid for groff (i.e., those with ASCII code 0, or 013 octal, or between 015 and 037 octal, or between 0200 and 0237 octal) are rejected even in TeX mode.

        The interpretation of fillval is incompatible with the pic in 10th edition Unix, which interprets 0 as black and 1 as white.

        PostScript® is a registered trademark of Adobe Systems Incorporation.

 COPYING
        Copyright © 1989-2014 Free Software Foundation, Inc.

        Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.

-       Permission is granted to copy and distribute modified versions of this manual  under  the  conditions for verbatim copying, provided that the entire resulting derived work is distributed under the terms of a per‐ mission notice identical to this one.
+       Permission is granted to copy and distribute modified versions of this manual under the conditions for verbatim copying, provided that the entire resulting derived work is  distributed  under the terms of a permission notice identical to this one.

-       Permission is granted to copy and distribute translations of this man‐ ual into another language, under the  above  conditions  for  modified versions, except that this permission notice may be included in trans‐ lations approved by the Free Software Foundation  instead  of  in  the original English.
+       Permission  is  granted  to  copy and distribute translations of this manual into another language, under the above conditions for modified versions, except that this permission notice may be included in translations approved by the Free Software Foundation instead of in the original English.

 Groff Version 1.22.3                                                                       10 February 2018                                                                                     PIC(1)